Palm Oil

 Is palm oil responsible for deforestation?

-This seems like a simple question, but is not as straightforward as we might expect.
-The IUCN (International Union for Conservation of Nature) Oil Palm Task Force conducted an in-depth review of the literature to understand the impact of palm oil on deforestation.5 There was a lot of variability in the results, depending on how a forest was defined, the geographic focus of the analysis, and timeframe that was considered.
+This seems like a simple question, but it is not as straightforward as we might expect.
+The IUCN (International Union for Conservation of Nature) Oil Palm Task Force conducted an in-depth review of the literature to understand the impact of palm oil on deforestation.5 There was a lot of variability in the results, depending on how a forest was defined, the geographic focus of the analysis, and the timeframe that was considered.

-Having done my own review of the literature I conclude that palm oil has been a significant driver of tropical deforestation, especially in Southeast Asia.
+Having done my own review of the literature, I conclude that palm oil has been a significant driver of tropical deforestation, especially in Southeast Asia.

 Some studies suggest that palm oil has played a very small role in global forest loss.
-One study suggests that palm oil is responsible for around 2% of global tree loss.6 Another suggests it is responsible for only 0.2% of intact forest loss.7 This seems very low.
+One study suggests that palm oil is responsible for around 2% of global tree loss.6 Another suggests it is responsible for only 0.2% of intact forest landscape loss.7 This seems very low.
 But there are a couple of caveats to these figures.
 Firstly, they measure forest loss, which combines both permanent deforestation (where trees do not regrow) and forest degradation (which is a temporary thinning of forests with subsequent regrowth).
 As we discuss in our related article on this, deforestation accounts for just one-quarter of global tree loss.
 Palm oil’s contribution to deforestation – which has greater environmental impacts than degradation – would be higher.

 This is shown for the Indonesian and Malaysian Borneo in the chart.